 Listen to: Making Coffee with Lucia Solis

-Why We Love it: Wine-maker turned coffee-fermentation guru Lucia Solis has taken a previous career's worth of knowledge about fermentation and processing and set out to set the record straight about how to understand, control and appreciate the myriad variables that impact the flavor and quality of our favorite beverage.
+Why We Love it: Wine-maker turned coffee-fermentation guru Lucia Solis has taken a previous career's worth of knowledge about fermentation and processing and set out to set the record straight about how to understand, control and appreciate the myriad variables that impact the flavor and quality of specialty coffee.
 This one's a must-listen for food-science geeks of all stripes.

 Wake Up (in More Ways Than One)